dflook/cloudformation-dns-certificate/README.md

 In some cases the account owning the hosted zone might be a different one than the one you are generating the certificate in.
 To support this you can specify the domain validation option property `Route53RoleArn` with a role-ARN that should be assumed before creating the records required for certificate validation.

+If a top-level Route53RoleArn property is specified it will be assumed when validating domains that don't contain a Route53RoleArn domain validation option property.

 ```yaml
 ExampleCertificate: